-We are pleased to announce the Miller / Packan Documentary Film Fund Summer 2017 award winners.
-The Fund awards grants totaling $150,000 to between six and ten film projects annually through Summer and Winter open calls.
+We are pleased to announce the Miller / Packan Documentary Film Fund Summer 2022 award winners.
+The Fund awards grants totalling $200,000 to a selection of film projects annually through our Summer and Winter Open Calls.

-The Fund’s four selections represent a cross section of interests that the Foundation supports.
-The award winners for this Summer period are:
+The Fund’s five selection of award winners for this Summer period are:

-Applications are now being accepted for the Winter 2018 open call, which ends November 15th.
+Applications are now being accepted for the Winter 2022 Open Call, which ends November 15th 2022.